dkp1903/dkprobes/src/pages/Tech/iife/index.md

 2. The calling parens are added immediately after the function definition, rather than calling it separately.

 And that's essentially what IIFEs are - they allow the function to be called immediately after it's defined.

-Now that we know what, let's try to figure out why.

-Functions run in an execution context - an environment that is created when the function starts running, and gets cleared once the function returns.